nicolasparada/blog/content/posts/go-messenger-schema.md

 Even tho I said conversations will be between just two users, we'll go with a design that allow the possibility to add multiple participants to a conversation.
 That's why we have a participants table between the conversation and users.

 To know whether the user has unread messages we have the `messages_read_at` field.
-Every time the user read in a conversation, we update this value, so we can compare it with `last_message_created_at`.
+Every time the user read in a conversation, we update this value, so we can compare it with the conversation last message `created_at` field.

 ```sql
 CREATE TABLE messages (